Gertobin11/our-lockdown-reads-2021/README.md

 - I eventually had to start a new repository after an hour of using Google to try and solve the issue didnt work.
  I copied and pasted the code I had wrote and installed all the appropriate files and it worked.

+- I created a custom class called deep-purple but instead of changing the text purple it was changing the background

+- To solve this I opened chrome developer tools and found that deep-purple was a custom class created by materialize which hadthe background color set to important so I just altered the name of my class to true-purple and used it instead.

 ### Deployment